About the Index

 What this is not

 An independent, privately produced resource.
 Not a U.S. government website.
-The Index takes no funding from contractors ranked or measured by its data.
-It is built to permit unflattering findings; that openness is what makes its findings credible.
+The Index takes no position favoring any program, category, channel, or firm, and it is built to permit unflattering findings — that openness, and the fact that every figure can be independently rebuilt from public data, is what makes its findings credible regardless of who funds the Chamber.

 Contact